 The main feature of this jacket is its undeniable warmth.
 Insulated with an ample amount of down, we stayed warm when temperatures dropped below freezing.
 Insulated with 600-fill-power Traceable Down (duck down traced from parent farm to apparel factory to help ensure the birds that supply it are not force-fed or live-plucked), we like that Patagonia is going the extra step in trying to be more sustainable and environmentally friendly.

 There are two exterior pockets with zippers, and both sides of the pockets are lined with microfleece.
-Our hands warmed up a lot of faster in cold weather, compared to jackets that lacked lining in the pockets, like the Legendary Whitetails Anchorage Parka.
+Our hands warmed up a lot of faster in cold weather, compared to jackets that lacked lining in the pockets, like the Legendary Whitetails Anchorage Parka and the North Face Arrowood Triclimate Jacket.
 There is one interior pocket with a zipper, perfect for a cell phone or keys.

 The hood has a decent amount of insulation and is attached by snaps.
 There is no fur ruff around the hood like the Canada Goose Kensington Parka or Shelburne Parka, but we still thought the hood did an excellent job of keeping us warm.
 It had more insulation than the Columbia Heavenly and The North Face Metropolis Parka II.